One of the most common questions the designers get asked is "why do you always use the grid paper?"

 Here is a little history about the grid:

-The grid was created by graphic designer, Tami Potter.
+The grid paper was created by graphic designer, Tami Potter.
 Before Mosaic Moments, she designed book and magazine layouts.
-Using her computer, she would make a guide to organize each page layout.
+Using her computer, she would make a guide to organize each page.
 So, the grid paper was inspired by the same design concept.

 Notice there are 10 columns and 10 rows - these lines are your guide to creating professional looking spreads.